 Every holiday season is an opportunity to spend quality time with friends and family.
 However, if you’re in charge of cooking, you can easily miss out on this opportunity by getting stuck in the kitchen the whole time.

 One way to avoid this problem is to organize your pantry before the holiday rush.
-An organized pantry can make cooking faster and more relaxing, and it can make you feel more comfortable involving other people in the kitchen.
-In fact, your pantry could actually be a source of comfort.
+An organized larder can make cooking faster and more relaxing, and it can make you feel more comfortable involving other people in the kitchen.
+In fact, your kitchen could actually be a source of comfort.
 The rest of the house may be chaotic in December, but at least your pantry will be clean and orderly.

-Getting this perfect pantry doesn’t have to be difficult, either.
+Getting the perfect pantry organization doesn’t have to be difficult, either.
 You can organize it slowly, dealing with one task at a time.
 Even at this slow pace, you can create a beautiful, organized pantry within a week.
 For some guidance, here’s a day-by-day schedule to help you tackle even the messiest pantry.

 Day 1: Create pantry zones.